What To Do In Parma In 48 Hours

 1. Ai Due Platani

 This rustic restaurant is a favorite among locals and travelers alike.
 Famous for its prosciutto and tortelli alle erbette, it’s the perfect place to sample authentic Emilia-Romagna cuisine.
-Don’t miss the wide homemade pasta with rosemary-infused duck sauce—a dish that alone is worth the trip.
+Don’t miss the wide homemade pasta with rosemary-infused duck sauce—alone worth the journey.

 2. 12 Monaci

-For a more romantic dining experience, head to 12 Monaci, a family-run restaurant housed in what was once a monastery.
-With vaulted ceilings and charming interiors, it offers both atmosphere and exceptional dishes such as veal and homemade pasta.
-The warmth of the service makes you feel like you’ve stepped into a local family’s dining room.
+For a more romantic dining experience, head to 12 Monaci, a family-run restaurant housed in a former monastery.
+With vaulted ceilings and warm hospitality, it offers an intimate setting and excellent traditional dishes.

 Extra Tips for 48 Hours in Parma

-• Piazza Garibaldi: The heart of the city, perfect for people-watching with a coffee or aperitivo in hand.
+• Piazza Garibaldi: The heart of the city, perfect for people-watching with a coffee or aperitivo.

-• Day Trips: If you have extra time, nearby castles like Castello di Torrechiara provide stunning views and a taste of medieval history.
+• Day Trips: If you have extra time, nearby castles such as Castello di Torrechiara offer stunning views and a glimpse into medieval history.

 Why Visit Parma?

-Parma offers the perfect blend of culinary delights, cultural treasures, and Italian elegance.
-Easily accessible by train from Bologna and Milan, it’s a fantastic destination for travelers who want to go beyond the obvious and discover a city with deep traditions and modern charm.
+Parma offers the perfect blend of culinary excellence, cultural treasures, and understated Italian elegance.
+Easily accessible by train from Bologna and Milan, it is an ideal destination for travelers who want to go beyond the obvious and discover a city rich in tradition and charm.

-If you want more inspiration, check out this detailed guide on what to do in Parma.
-It offers insider tips on attractions, food experiences, and hidden gems that make Parma one of Italy’s most rewarding destinations.
+If you’re looking for more inspiration, explore this detailed guide on what to do in Parma, featuring insider tips on attractions, food experiences, and hidden gems.

 Submit your review